trivia

 Figure 4 Cross-section of soundproofing panel

-For information on soundproofing panels, etc.this way (direction close to the speaker or towards the speaker)for more information.
+For information on soundproofing panels and other products, please contactthis way (direction close to the speaker or towards the speaker)for more information.